 Not pictured: This suite actually comes with a model ship in a glass case.
 This is the only novelty suite I have stayed in at The Cheshire but I'm just convinced that none of the others are as impeccably detailed.
 Also, my previous review said that I would stay in a poolside room the next time.
 I am happy to report that while Treasure Island doesn't open directly to the pool, it is about 10 steps from the patio door.

 The Cheshire is more of a complex these days, as the hotel has the pub Fox & Hounds, and then another building with The Restaurant, Basso, and The Market.
 We have dined at The Restaurant a few times (the most recent time was absolutely flawless) and Fox & Hounds (which also covers poolside service), so this time we tried Basso, which is a gastropub under The Restaurant.
 We tried the fried brocolini, caimari, Emo Band pizza, and a small order of the pasta that was on special.
 One of my favorite things about Restaurant and Basso are the cocktail menus.
 Try the "Mai"ke "Tai"son Punch (say it out loud).
 The food and service at Basso were excellent, but I always feel like being seated at the bar or a bistro table for dinner is punishment, and most of the restaurant is bar or bistro table seating.

 The best part of staying at a hotel in your own town?
 You don't have to spend the next day traveling.
-We checked out at the very last minute and then ran some errands and went home.
+We spent the morning at the pool and went home.
 Brilliant!
-So if you live in St Louis or are visiting, definitely check out the Cheshire.
-I'll be saving up my pennies for a night in the poolside king suite this summer.
+So if you live in St Louis or are visiting, definitely check out The Cheshire!